hyenasky/hyenasky/README.md

 # hello!

 I'm hyenasky (aka 'will').
-I'm a computer science student who is fascinated by systems software design and implementation.
+I'm a computer science student who is fascinated by computer architecture, and systems software design.

 ## Portfolio

 ### The XR/station Project

 [XR/station](https://xrarch.github.io) is a fully handmade RISC workstation platform, 100% designed and implemented by myself.
-It is inspired by my fascination with computers and a desire to learn everything about them.
+It was inspired in 2018 by old computers like the SGI Indy, SPARCstation 20, and NeXTstation, and has been carried forward by my fascination with computers and a deep desire to learn everything about them.

 This project has a pretty ludicrous scope of subprojects.
 These subprojects are roughly divided into an "old" and "new" world, as the software half of the platform design is being completely rewritten.